AngelGryph/MadeInHeaven_SpellPack/README.md

 Version 4 - August 4 2021
 - Finally fixed the issue with Spell Matrix and area effect spells
 - Damage spells use proper save for half damage mechanics in EE games
-- Added a few experimenttal epic spells and other high-level abilities
+- Added a few experimental epic spells and other high-level abilities
 - Paladins can start casting spells at level 4 (as per 3.5e rules)
 - Bug fixes and code improvements